mingyu6346/LESOD/README.md

 # LESOD

 This project provides the code and results for 'LESOD: Lightweight and Efficient Network for RGB-D Salient Object Detection'.
-You can reproduce our results by following steps.
+You can reproduce our results by following the steps.
 <hr>

 # Environments